Consumer Medicine Information

 Do not use CRINONE if you are breastfeeding.

-Do not use CRINONE after the expiry date printed on the label of the pre-filled applicator and the carton.
+Do not use CRINONE after the expiry date printed on the label of the pre-filled applicator

 If you are taking this medicine after the expiry date has passed, it may not work.